Salming Distance D4 Review Facts

 The Salming Distance D4 offers an optimal amount of traction.
 With a strong outsole that uses the TOC66 and 8mm lugs, the shoe is designed to perform well in wet or dry conditions, and on road or trail surfaces.
 Reviewers were impressed with the traction the shoe provides on a variety of terrain

 The Salming Distance D4 has a 5mm drop.
-While this drop is on the lower end, it is typical on a high performance shoe.
+While this drop is on the lower end, it is typical for a high-performance shoe.
 Most reviewers felt that the drop was adequate and that given the height of the midsole cushioning, the D4 still offered a good amount of comfort during impact.

 • Traction Outsole Control 66